 While not synonymous with country music to the extent of Tennessee or Texas, Alabama has a strong country music heritage.
-Alabama is a state known for a few things; barbecue, gorgeous beaches, football rivalries, and classic southern cities.
+Alabama is a state known for a few things: barbecue, gorgeous beaches, football rivalries, and classic southern cities.
 It’s also known for some very famous country crooners.

-It’s one of the places in the American South where country and blues came together to create their own unique sound.
+It’s one of the places in the American South where country and blues come together to create their own unique sound.
 This sound became a fundamental part of southern music and is the bedrock of genres like rockabilly and southern rock.

 Related: Check out our list of top country singers here.

 Undoubtedly among the most famous music artists of all time, Hank Williams Sr., is the most popular country musician on this list.
 He was born in Mt.
 Olive, Alabama, in 1923 and lived in several other towns in the state throughout his youth.

 While living in Georgiana, Alabama, Williams met blues musician Rufus “Tee-Tot” Payne, who helped him learn to play guitar.
 Eventually, Williams moved to Montgomery, Alabama, to further his career and recorded his first songs.

 This includes “”Move It on Over” and “Lovesick Blues,” and the latter was added to the National Recording Registry in 2004.
 The rest, as they say, is great music history!

 Related: For more like Hank, see our list of the best male country singers here.

 2. Emmylou Harris